 Remaining Persistent Is Key

 Loae got a job in a community centre that serves newcomers to Canada.
-Although it was a survival job, it exposed him to Canadian work environments and workplace standards.
-He was also able to pass on what he learned to other newcomers.
+Although it was a survival job, it taught him more about Canada’s work environments and workplace standards.
+He was also able to pass on what he learned as a refugee to other newcomers.

 “Through my work in the community centre, I was so fortunate to find out about the pilot project that WES started to help Syrian refugees to get their academic documents assessed and receive a Canadian equivalency.
 I’ve helped many people with their applications and [followed] up with WES regarding these applications.
 I also got my certificates’ equivalency through the program.”